richardARPANET/imdb-pie/README.md

 Python IMDB client using the IMDB json web service made available for their iOS app.

+## API Terminology

+- `Title` this can be a movie, tv show, video, documentary etc.
+- `Name` this can be a credit, cast member, any person generally.

 ## Installation

 To install imdbpie, simply: